 Another artist I work with came to me with a full album already recorded (but not released).

 There were no labels ready to put it out and not too much of a gig history.
 So, we split it into 2 EPs and a bunch of singles and gradually dripped it out over the following 18 months.

-3 years on and the artist tours regularly and is only just now preparing to release the first album – with a big label on board.
+3+ years on and the artist tours regularly and only just released a first album – on one of the biggest labels in the world!